Dn98G/Phase1Project/README.md

 To locate a club, type in the search bar; what happens is important.

-To move through clubs, use the dropdown menu.
+To move through players, use the dropdown menu.

-Click a club to see more details
+Click a player to see more details

 The video below explains more
 [English Premier Laegue](https://drive.google.com/file/d/1AR4NFC4_1WoKmGxNCKovCGGk89dZS4xY/view?usp=sharing)